Adapting basic Python types#

 b'Cr\xc3\xa8me Br\xc3\xbbl\xc3\xa9e at 4.99\xe2\x82\xac'

-Alternatively you can cast the unknown encoding data to bytea
+Alternatively you can cast the unknown encoding data to bytea to

 retrieve it as bytes, leaving other strings unaltered: see Binary adaptation

-Note that PostgreSQL text cannot contain the 0x00
+Note that PostgreSQL text cannot contain the 0x00 byte.
+If you need to

 store Python strings that may contain binary zeros you should use a

-bytea
+bytea field.

 Binary adaptation#

-Python types representing binary objects (bytes
+Python types representing binary objects (bytes, bytearray, memoryview)

-are converted by default to bytea
+are converted by default to bytea fields.
+By default data received is

-returned as bytes
+returned as bytes.

 If you are storing large binary data in bytea fields (such as binary documents or images) you should probably use the binary format to pass and return values, otherwise binary data will undergo ASCII escaping, taking some CPU time and more bandwidth.
 See Binary parameters and results for details.